GeoKrom/GeoKrom.github.io/contents/projects.md

 - Modelling and Simulation of a Hydraulic Servo valve and its hydraulic actuator[[code](https://github.com/GeoKrom/NTUA-Multivariable-Control-Systems-course)]

-- Temperature Prediction with MPC and TMP36 with arduino microcontroller[[code](https://github.com/GeoKrom/NTUA-Control-Systems-Design-course)]
+- Temperature Prediction using MPC, TMP36 and arduino microcontroller[[code](https://github.com/GeoKrom/NTUA-Control-Systems-Design-course)]

 - Kinematic Simulation of a 6DoF KUKA Manipulator[[code](https://github.com/GeoKrom/NTUA-Robotic-Control-Systems-course)]